-This donation portal is secured by PayPal.
+Our donation portals are secured by NationBuilder Payment Platform.
 The Alumni Association manages all money donated.
 All donations will be divided between alumni services, fraternity improvements, and other ventures, as determined by the Alumni Association.

 My mother told my brother that friends will come and go, but family will always be there.